pactflow/example-provider/README.md

 * In [.travis.yml](.travis.yml)
     * Our PACT_BROKER_TOKEN environment variable is encrypted.
 This is a read/write token.
 For normal development use, you would use a read only token, as you would not be publishing verification results from your local machine.
-    * In the `script` section, we switch between running the target for the normal provider build pipeline, and the webhook-triggered pact verification target, based on whether or not the PACT_URL is set.
-The PACT_URL will be set when this build has been trigged by a 'contract content changed' webhook (more on this later).
+    * In the `script` section, we switch between running the target for the normal provider build pipeline, and the webhook-triggered pact verification target, based on whether or not the `$PACT_URL` is set.
+The `$PACT_URL` will be set when this build has been trigged by a 'contract content changed' webhook (more on this later).
 This switch is just required because Travis only lets us have one build configuration file per repository - usually you would define a completely separate job in your CI for the pact changed webhook.

 * In the [Makefile](Makefile):
     * The target `create_or_update_travis_webhook` creates the Pactflow webhook that will trigger a build of the provider when any of its consumers publishes a pact with changed content.